 No country is immune from such seizures of governmental authority - including the United States.
 In the 1930s American business leaders were horrified by the "creeping socialism" of Roosevelt's New Deal and tried to replace him with a military figurehead.
 This failed only because Smedley Butler, the chosen pretender, refused to betray his fellow soldiers and citizens.
 (See box.)

-Various terms are used to refer to society's dominant figures.
-Among them are the 1%, the elite, the oligarchy, the establishment, and the ruling class.
+Various terms are used to refer to society's dominant figures, including the 1%, the elite, the oligarchy, the establishment, and the ruling class.
 I prefer the latter because it is used in some intellectual circles and is politically the most accurate.
-However, agreement on this point is not essential, so I will use the neutral term, "social leadership".
-This is broad enough to cover the leaderships of China and Russia, which have adopted capitalism's ecocidal growth model and must also be removed from power.
+However, agreement on this point is not essential, so I will use the neutral term "social leadership".
+This is also broad enough to cover the leaderships of China and Russia, which have adopted capitalism's ecocidal growth model and must also be removed from power.

 An Abortive American Coup

 When the sick and overburdened FDR introduced his New Deal in the 1930s, wealthy business leaders tried to reduce him to a figurehead by giving presidential authority to a "Secretary of General Affairs".
 The plan was for war hero Smedley Butler to fill this role while FDR was moved aside.
 Butler instead sabotaged the plot by revealing it to journalists and Congress.
 Central to this takeover attempt was the American Liberty League, a right-wing organization spearheaded by the Dupont and J.P.
 Morgan families.
 For the full story, see Jules Archer's The Plot to Seize the White House.